Alfa Romeo Giulia: Giulia Nuova Super Diesel

 Introduced in June 1976, the Giulia Nuova Super Diesel became the first ever diesel engined Alfa Romeo passenger car.
 It was fitted with a naturally aspirated Perkins type 4.108 1,760 cc four cylinder, the same engine used on the Alfa Romeo F12 van.
 With an output of 55 PS at 4,000 rpm and a 138 km/h top speed, the diesel version was the slowest of all Giulias.
-In total 6,537 examples made up to 1977.
+In total 6,537 examples were made up to 1977.
 The diesels were not quite in line with Alfa Romeo's sporting image, but Alfa's president stated that Italy's fiscal legislation so favoured diesels that the company was simply forced to offer such an option.

 Engines and performance

 Unless noted otherwise, DIN rated horsepower and torque is given.